Skip to content

 tools = await client.list_tools()

-print([t.name for t in tools])
+print([tool.name for tool in tools])

 print(result)